stef359/technical-assessment/backend/README.md

 npm install
 ```

-This will install any dependencies (such as [Express](https://expressjs.com/)) that is needed to run the API.
+This will install any dependencies (such as [Express](https://expressjs.com/)) that are needed to run the API.
 Then go back to your terminal/console in the 'backend' folder and run the following command:

 ```
 npm start